fbpx

 We advertise your property on the MLS, 60+ syndicated sites, and more than 50 additional websites.
 But advertising is only the beginning, find out what goes into an effective property marketing campaign.
 Learn more about our industry-leading marketing package.

 As your property management partner, we will apply our experience and market knowledge to help you set the best price for your property.
 We also provide a checklist for owners to prepare your property for rent.
-Doing a proper make-ready will ensure that it’s available to show, priced right and that it rents quickly.
+Doing a proper make-ready will ensure that it’s available to show, priced right, and that it rents quickly.

 Your 1836 Property Management team will get to know you and your tenants so that we can provide the best service.
 As an owner, you’ll have 24/7 access and secure login to our online system.
 There you can run an array of reports, view documents such as a copy of the lease, our management agreement, and maintenance invoices, and much more.
 You are paying us to look after your property, so enjoy your vacation, weekends, and personal time!
 Log in to the owner portal.